MAGICGrants/so-simple-theme/scholarships/scholarship-recipients/2020/index.md

 layout: page
 ---

-MAGIC is pleased to announce our 2020 Scholarship recipients!
+MAGIC Grants is pleased to announce our 2020 Scholarship recipients!
 These three individuals wished to be recognized.

 ## Raymona Calamity - Northern Airzona University Freshman
 ## Sierra Gilley - Clemson University Senior